kellyjonbrazil/microsim/README.md

 f0QRurmXLiuungowUkQMJf3z687BDgsUpV3Lupaln2WUH4egk007En3m11lIurSwcekiI1PqhyRHpzPzYB
 Sat Aug 17 15:42:29 2019   hostname: laptop.local   ip: 192.168.1.221   remote: 127.0.0.1   hostheader: localhost:8080   path: /this_is_the_path
 ```

 In this case, the first line is the `data` field sent from the `microsimserver`.

+The `microsimclient` similarly POST's a `data` field in the request body which is filled with randomly generated text.
+The number of characters is controled with the `REQUEST_BYTES` parameter.